By PPMAG | May 31, 2017

 June/July

-Export shell files from OpenConf (.oc) and provide to next year’s PC chairs
+- Export shell files from OpenConf (.oc) and provide to next year’s PC chairs

-Revise conference manual as needed
+- Revise conference manual as needed

-Celebrate on a job well done!
+- Celebrate a job well done!

 Choosing a Conference Title

 This is a subjective choice that is best made among the Program Committee Co-Chairs and the Local Arrangements Committee (LAC).
-During the first month or two following the preceding conference the PC Co-Chairs should convene and decide on the title and text for the Call for Papers (see PC Co-Chair Duties).
+During the first month or two following the preceding conference the PC Co-Chairs should convene and decide on the title and text for the Call for Proposals (see PC Co-Chair Duties).
 Regardless of when it is done, it needs to be done before the Web site and first publicity are available later that summer (see Planning Timeline).
 The choice of title will be a factor in the success of the Call for Proposals.

 The conference logo itself is typically created by the LAC, but they will likely ask for feedback from the PC Co-Chairs.